Santic Darla Speed Suit

-Whilst designed as a sole race suit you can wear it for shorter rides though maybe the lack of rear pockets makes it less practical for longer rides further from home.
+Whilst designed as a solo race suit you can wear it for shorter rides though maybe the lack of rear pockets for storage makes it less practical for longer rides further from home.

 There is no kind of special shoulder material to improve upper body airflow.
 By that, I mean dimple-type fabrics

 In a nutshell: you’ll save time by having tight-fitting clothing and a one-piece further helps to eliminate the joint/overlap between your regular bib shorts and jacket.